philoxnard/chrome_explorer/README.md

 The immediate goal is to get the game up and running so that a player can have a single player experience.
 This includes:

-* Account creation and login ability
+* (IN PROGRESS) Account creation and login ability
-* Generate encounters as they go through the internet
+* (COMPLETE) Generate encounters as they go through the internet
-* Full combat in those encounters
+* (COMPLETE) Full combat in those encounters
-* Adding defeated Phoxes to player collection
+* (COMPLETE) Adding defeated Phoxes to player collection
-* Leveling up and choosing talents for Phoxes
+* (COMPLETE) Leveling up and choosing talents for Phoxes
 * Ability to swap out Phoxes in your party/collection
-* Display basic info about each Phox
+* (COMPLETE) Display basic info about each Phox

 When all of this is accomplished, phase 1 of the game development will be complete.

+Phase 2 involves fleshing out the game and making it not just playable, but enjoyable.
+This includes fleshing out the list of Phoxes, attacks, and upgrades so that there are no fewer than 50 playable Phoxes to collect and train.
+An extended piece of this goal is to have graphics for each Phox, both a front and back (like in Pokemon).
+The last part of phase 2 is to flesh out the new player experience - much like in Pokemon, new players will need to be given a starter Phox.
+How exactly this will be implemented is TBD, but my current idea is to give players three choices of three different phoxes each.
+The options for Phoxes would be as follows:

+1) Virus, Antivirus, Piracy (like the fire, water, grass starters)
+2) Meme (three different Meme Phoxes)
+3) Blockchain, Assembly, Troll (or perhaps three different Data Phoxes - unsure)

-However, I have multiple extended goals for what I want to be in the game:
+Beyond phase 2, I have multiple extended goals for what I want to be in the game:

 ### PvP
 If a player chooses to do so, they can flag themselves for PvP (perhaps will be mandatory in some regions).
 If they do so, they will be able to encounter other actual players who are in their same region.

 ### Gyms
 The game would be much more fun with some sense of story or progression through it.
 Eventually, it would be cool for each region to have their own gym like in Pokemon, and for players to be able to progress from region to region.

+The form that gyms would likely take would be as follows: Instead of simply going into a gym like in Pokemon, each region will have some sort of test that a user will need to pass, such as battling 10 wild phoxes in the region without going back to phoxtrot.com to heal.
+Once a player passes this test, they will then gain access to that region's gym leader.
+What exactly this will look like is TBD.

 ### Trading and Challenging
 Players should be able to interact with their friends!
 It would be great if they can challenge each other.
 Trading would be neat too, but I think it may not make sense considering how collection works.